 - Copies of academic degree certificates (Bachelor or Master only).

-- University transcripts of the last two years of studies.
+- University transcripts (academic marks) of at least two years of studies.

-- Candidates will need to provide proof of acceptance at one of the study programme indicated during their application, between February and May/June 2023.
-During the application process, candidates are encouraged to submit their email exchanges with the host higher education institutions in France.
+- Candidates will need to provide proof of acceptance at one of the study programmes indicated during their application.
+Proof of acceptance must be provided between February and May/June 2024.
+During the application process, candidates are encouraged to submit their email exchanges with their chosen higher education institutions in France in place of the acceptance letter.

-- List of identified study programmes that the student intends on applying to, including the application dates for these courses and the tuition fees.
+- List of identified study programmes that the student intends on applying to, including link to the programmes webpages, the application dates for these courses and the tuition fees.
+A maximum of 3 study programmes is permitted, and should be entered by order of preference.

 For PhD applicants